 The Statue of Liberty has been photographed, painted, and filmed ad infinitum since it was first placed upon what was once known as Bedloe’s Island in New York Harbor in 1886.
 There’s an entire collecting culture centered around Lady Liberty’s memorabilia (I don’t happen to have anything myself) and the early days of the statue were captured, albeit briefly, in the early days of filmmaking as shown below:

 But by the early 1980s, the statue had fallen into a state of mild disrepair and with its 100th anniversary approaching, there was an enormous public effort to restore it.
 Money was raised through a campaign led by then-Chrysler chairman Lee Iacocca, who played the part that Joseph Pulitzer played back in the 1880s when funding for the pedestal began falling short.
 The story from that time goes that Pulitzer would publish the name and amount donated by each person in his paper and did so which is kind of a remarkable feat considering that there were little kids giving nickels to help in the cause.
-I don’t think that Iacocca had a published donor list like that but I do know that it was one of the more successful public donation efforts of my lifetime, helped by an ad campaign with commercials like this one from American Airlines:
+I don’t think that Iacocca had a published donor list like that but I do know that it was one of the more successful public donation efforts of my lifetime, helped by an ad campaign with commercials like this one:

 The result was that an enormous scaffold was placed around the statue in 1984 (the scaffold itself, by the way, is an impressive structure) and work began to make the major repairs needed.
 For instance, I believe the torch arm was shifted, and the nose was repaired.
 More importantly, the torch was completely replaced.
 The scaffolding was only up for two years and hasn’t been necessary since, so the image of the statue with the scaffolding is a uniquely 1980s image, having made its way into only a few pieces of popular culture from the time, like the occasional comic book (Donna Troy vs. Donna Troy in New Teen Titans [Baxter] #3 and #4) and most notably the adventure flick Remo Williams: The Adventure Begins.